Improving clinical outcomes in musculoskeletal conditions

 The COBRA team can be found at Burwood Hospital; one of New Zealand's centres of excellence for rehabilitation and elective orthopaedic surgery.

 We have access to Canterbury District Health Board (CDHB) resources and facilities via a Memorandum of Understanding between the CDHB and COS.

-Director of Clinical Studies, COBRA, Dr Deborah Snell
+Director of Clinical Studies, COBRA, Associate Professor Deborah Snell

 Administrator Client Services, Department of Orthopaedic Surgery and Musculoskeletal Medicine, University of Otago, Christchurch